Strategy When Drug Use is Reason for a Crime

 Drug manufacturing under California Health and Safety Code 11379.6 makes it a crime to manufacture, convert, produce, process, or prepare, either directly or indirectly, by chemical extraction or synthesis, any controlled substance.

 This felony drug crime carries a sentence of up to 7 years in state prison and a fine of up to $50,000.
-There are also aggravating factors that result in a longer sentence, such as manufacturing large quantities of certain drugs and having prior convictions.
+Aggravating factors, such as manufacturing large quantities of certain drugs and having prior convictions, can result in a longer sentence.

 Common California Crimes Committed by a Drug Addict